'Take up the White Man's burden--

 [British socialists] have fought for a host of reforms -- the establishment of trade unions and co-operative societies, schools and welfare services and the money to pay for them, grand projects of colonial development (and again the money to pay for them), irrigation, sanitation, the conservation of the soil, better prices for colonial products, the establishment of new industries -- anything and everything that would relieve the pressing burden of colonial poverty.
 (4)

 'Backward races,' 'degenerate and unprogressive,' 'non-adult races,' 'semi-savages'....Is this really the leftists speaking?
 Indeed it is.
-This progressive notion that the colored races are not fit to help themselves surely died with the last imperialist?
+But this progressive notion that the colored races are not fit to help themselves surely died with the last imperialist?

 2) Socialist imperialism, today